msuperdock/vim-agda/README.md

 ## Options

-vim-agda provides the following global option variables for configuration.
+vim-agda provides the global options in the table below.
 You can set an option in your `init.vim` using, for example:

 ```
 let g:agda_args = ['--local-interfaces']